Observing cities as a complex system: Urban studies beyond scaling

 The expression \ref{Rem} is multiplied by 1000 to obtain numbers that are easier to manipulate.
 With this formula, a location in Mexico City that is 2.5 km away from its centre has $R_{X,j} = 0.5$, whereas a location in Puebla 2.5 km away from its centre has $R_{P,j} = 1.4$, so the same distance would be considered much more remote.
 In a small city $S$ with only $P_S = 100,000$ inhabitants, 2.5 km away from its centre has $R_{S,j} = 7.9$. }

-{ The concept of remoteness provides a way of understanding cities, revealing how urban amenities tend to concentrate in central areas, leaving remote regions with fewer provisions and higher levels of social exclusion.
+{ The concept of remoteness provides a way to understand cities, revealing how urban amenities tend to concentrate in central areas, leaving remote regions with fewer amenities and higher levels of social exclusion.
 Remote areas generally experience higher levels of poverty and social exclusion.
 For example, looking at the percentage of households that own a computer, there are many more similarities across cities (Figure \ref{DistRemoteness}).
 For a small level of remoteness (for example, with $R_{i,j}<5$), there is a wide heterogeneity in terms of owning a computer.
-Many regions in the central areas of a city are wealthier, and people tend to own a computer.
+Many regions in a city's central areas are wealthier, and people tend to own computers.
 However, in remote areas (for example, with $R_{i,j}>5$), neighbourhoods tend to be poorer, so there are fewer households with a computer. }